siberianfox/g2wiki/Power-Management.md

 </pre>

 ###{me:...} Motor Enable
-This will turn on any motor that is not disabled, i.e. not `{1pm:0}`.
+This will turn on any motor that is not disabled (i.e. `{1pm:0}`).
 Providing `{me:n}` will enable the motors for the timeout specified in the `mt` value.
 If a non-zero value is provided it will enable the motors for that many seconds.
-This is useful when attempting manual operations such as tool changes to ensure that the motors do not energize before the operation is complete. `{md:n}` can be used to disable the motors once the operation is complete.
+This is useful when attempting manual operations such as tool changes to ensure that the motors do not de-energize before the operation is complete. `{md:n}` can be used to disable the motors once the operation is complete.

 ###{md:...} Motor Disable
-This will turn off any motor that is not permanently enabled ($1pm=1).
-If provided a valid motor number it will disable that motor only.
+Providing `{md:n}` will disable all motors that are not permanently enabled (i.e. `{1pm:1}`).
+If provided a valid motor number it will disable that motor only, excepting permanently enabled motors as well.

 ###{mt:...} Motor Timeout
 Sets the number of seconds before a motor will shut off automatically.
 When the timeout starts is set by context: